dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code-lre.md

 <!-- I remember fondly how amazed I was when I have learnt about Aristotelian "essence" of objects: a set of properties without which the entity loses its identity.
 In the same spirit, afterwards, studying entropy taught me that the amount of this "essence" might be quantified by the **information** contained in it.
 "Information" though was a mysterious concept to me, difficult to be connected to any physical notion of **matter** I could envision.
 Ugh, at that stage things seemed too *nebulous* to me.
 But then I heard about the recent effort in quantum: deriving "it from qubit" became a *concrete* research direction through study of "highly" entangled quantum matter from the quantum information perspective. -->

 In this blogpost I would like to follow the "it from qubit" spirit and discuss concrete aspects of a 2D toric code model displaying some striking connections between quantum matter *and* information.
 Specifically we will study (somewhat confusing) properties of the toric code such as presence of the long-range entanglement (yet $$0$$ correlation length!) and discuss how it links to a wider class of so-called quantum spin liquids - models which recently came within reach of the experiments.
 I assume basic familiarity with the 2D toric code model (see e.g., my other blogpost giving a very short intro to it).
 In section <a href="long-range-entanglement">1</a> we will discuss what we mean by saying that toric code ground state and GHZ state has "long-range entanglement" and provide a simple proof that this is indeed the case.
 Next, in section <a href="toric-code-vs-ghz">2</a> we will discuss finer differences between the entanglement structure of toric code and GHZ state.
 In section <a href="long-range-entanglement-and-anyons">3</a> we will discuss peculiar fact of excitations in toric code costing only constant energy (regardless of how far they are separated) and connect it to the long-range entanglement.
 In section <a href="long-range-entanglement-and-observables-correlations">4</a> how to reconcile long-range entangled property with the statement about its $$0$$ correlation length; in section <a href="quantum-spin-liquids">5</a> we will show how toric code fits within a wider class of models and how they might be experimentally realized.
 This blogpost assumes basic familiarity with the toric code physics: if you have not studied it in detail see my previous [blogpost](https://dom-kufel.github.io/blog/2023-08-04-toric_code-intro/) to get a concise introduction.
 Stay tuned: I promise there are few cute ideas along the way!

 * Long-range Entanglement
-* Long-range Entanglement and anyons
+* Toric code vs GHZ long-range entanglement
-* Toric code vs GHZ
+* Toric code long-range entanglement and anyons
 * Entanglement and correlations
 * Quantum Spin Liquids
 {:toc}